tardate/LittleArduinoProjects/BoldportClub/QSOPBreakout/SolarPendulum/README.md

 ## Sizing the Coil

-I fudged this also. the coil I'm using is perhaps 100+ turns of enamelled winding wire with 1sm outer diameter.
+I fudged this also.
+The coil I'm using is perhaps 100+ turns of enamelled winding wire with 1cm outer diameter.
 It is air-core.
 Works just well enough!

 ## Circuit